 - Crickets: Listen for chirping in a home, and keep an eye on garbage cans and waste bins.
 Crickets are attracted to garbage, and if they’re in a home, they’re bound to be close by.

 Homeowners can buy insect traps and poison to place around their home, but if the infestation is too large, hiring an exterminator may be required.
-Homeowners should also be careful using pesticides around their home if they have small children or pets.
+Homeowners should also be careful using pesticides around their home and if they have small children or pets, use an EPA registered disinfectant and pesticide spray that can safely minimize or eradicate bug problems .

 Identifying Other Pests